Semi-topologization in motivic homotopy theory and applications: Homotopy semi-topologization

-We know that the push-out diagram ~\eqref{eqn:Cone} is same as the colimit of the finite diagram $\left(F \leftarrow E \rightarrow E \wedge \Delta[1]\right)$.
-Since the artificial extension is defined in terms of a colimit and since the colimits commute among themselves (\emph{cf.} \cite[\S~IX.8]{ML}), we see that ~\eqref{eqn:Cone} remains a push-out square if we replace the underlying presheaves by their artificial extensions.
-So, we may assume that the underlying presheaves of $E$ and $F$ are defined on $\Sch_{\C}$.
-The commutativity of two colimits with each other also implies that the diagram
+\end{lem} \begin{proof} For a presheaf $G$ on $\Sm_{\C}$ of objects in $\Spc_{\bullet}$ or $\Spt$.
+Let $\bar{G}$ be its artificial extension on $\Sch_{\C}$ as in Definition \ref{def:extension}.
+This extends $(s,\mathfrak{p})$-bispectra over $\Sm_{\mathbb{C}}$ to $(s,\mathfrak{p})$-bispectra over $\Sch_{\mathbb{C}}$.
+Note the push-out of a diagram of presheaves of $(s,\mathfrak{p})$-bispectra is defined object-wise, and one has $\ov{E \wedge \Delta[1]} \simeq \bar{E} \wedge \Delta[1]$.
+Since the artificial extension is defined as a colimit and since the colimits commute among themselves (\emph{cf.} \cite[\S~IX.8]{ML}), the push-out \eqref{eqn:Cone} (a colimit) remains a push-out square if we replace the presheaves by their artificial extensions.
+So, we may assume the presheaves $E$ and $F$ are defined on $\Sch_{\C}$.
+The commutativity of two colimits also implies that the diagram

-remains a push-out square for each $n \ge 0$.
-We next use the adjointness isomorphism of the hom sets